20 Apr 2023

 Supported by Derby Theatre, Nottingham Playhouse, In Good Company and Team Angelica

-The team are currently looking for commissioning and touring support for this project so welcome future planning conversations.
-This is an invited event, if you would like to attend, please contact this email: email@example.com
+The team are currently looking for commissioning and touring support for this project and welcome future planning conversations.

 Josie White (She/Her) is a writer, actor and producer of colour from Nottingham, whose creative mission is to shine a spotlight on the lives of women of colour in twenty first century Britain, concentrating on how their mental health struggles are continually stigmatised and often ignored.
 Josie wants to create theatre for the Netflix generation that discusses societal issues that are poignant to millennials.
 Josie’s previous work includes: TRAILBLAZERS, a short play, for Forest Green school, premiering at Hackney Empire.
 LOVE ME OR DIE, a monologue for ‘Common’ an anthology of new dynamic working class monologues, published by Team Angelica publishing, 2022, and ROTTEN.